-The device shall be able to perform detection and identification of agents from liquids, powders, gels, swabs, and bodily fluids (threshold).
-An ideal system shall identify agents from soil samples as well (objective).
-The platform shall only require consumption of $\leq 200 \ \mu l \ or \leq 0.2 \ g$ of samples.
-If required, the only acceptable consumable shall be small quantities of phosphate buffered saline (threshold), but ideally not require any consumables (objective).
+The device shall be able to perform detection and identification of agents from liquids, powders, gels, swabs, and bodily fluids (threshold) and ideally s soil samples as well (objective).
+The platform shall only require consumption of $\leq 200 \,\mu l$ or $\leq 0.2 \,g$ of samples.

+Operation of the system shall not require users to perform any manual sample preparation steps.
+If required, the only acceptable consumable shall be small quantities of phosphate buffered saline.